BraneShop/BraneShop.github.io/src/posts/State-of-the-art-attention-models-in-PyText-Part-1.md

 power of the attention that the paper (supposedly!) provides.

 We'll address the first item first, as it should be independent of the second.
-We'll leave the second item for
+We'll leave the second item for another day.

 ##### So, how do we get the attention out, and display it?